jensgraetzer/MP3-ID3v2-Frames-Remixing/README.md

 # id3v2TagReassembler.py

 This Python script takes the XXX_audio.mp3 file and all the frames files and creates a new MP3 file from it.
-This audio file has the file name XXX_newAudio.mp3.
+The new audio file has the file name XXX_newAudio.mp3.
 It has a ID3v2.4 tag.

 # id3v2FrameCreator_APIC.py